 If you’re newer to Airbnb, you might feel initially uncomfortable with storing your food in someone else’s refrigerator or using their plates and stovetop to make dinner instead of going out.
 But many hosts will reassure you that you’re free to use these facilities (if it was promised in the online description), so take advantage of this opportunity if you want to.

-Some hosts go an extra mile and provide snacks for their guests as well!
+Some hosts go the extra mile and provide snacks for their guests as well!
 That sure beats the $5 in-room water bottle and overpriced room service at a hotel, right?

 Con: Unresponsive Hosts